shirkehila/generate-certificate-role/README.md

 Author Information
 ------------------

-Just a frustrated user who didn't want to do this by hand.
+Just a frustrated user who didn't want to do this manually.